Trusted Device Authentication

 A trusted device.

-Sequence
+Sequence diagram

 Implementation

-1. Track an action (optional)
+1. Backend – Track an action (optional)

+Skip to step 2 if you don’t need to run rules on the action for adaptive MFA or want to associate additional data with the action through the custom data field.
+Track an action from your backend using our Server SDK or Server API.
 Return the state and token to your mobile app.
 On your mobile app, check the state parameter to conditionally challenge the user.
 If the state is CHALLENGE_REQUIRED, call the setToken method to set the token.

 if (response.state === "CHALLENGE_REQUIRED") {